Mount Asama: In popular culture

 Mount Asama served as the backdrop to Japan's first colour film, Carmen Comes Home.
 Several references are made to Mount Asama throughout the film, including a melody composed by a blind composer, Mr. Taguchi.

 In the anime Neon Genesis Evangelion, the Eighth Angel, Sandalphon, was located inside Mount Asama.

 Masashi Matsuie's novel Kazan no fumoto de (literally At the Foot of the Volcano, published in the USA as The Summer House and in the UK as Summer At Mount Asama), which received the Yomiuri Prize for Literature in 2012, takes place in a village at the foot of Mount Asama.

+The main story of Touhou 20 ~ Fossilized Wonders takes place in the Asama Purifying Mountain, which is based on Mount Asama.